-This court held a recorded telephonic preliminary pretrial conference in this case on January 15, 2013.
+This court held a recorded telephonic preliminary pretrial conference on November 5, 2013.
 Plaintiff is representing himself and appeared without an attorney.
-Defendants appeared by Jody Schmelzer.
+Defendant Mahoney appeared by Timothy Yanacheck.
+Defendant Frisque appeared by Douglas Knott.
 The court set the schedule and discussed with the parties how this case will go forward.